SuSonicTH/zli/README.md

 * [3rd party libraries](https://github.com/SuSonicTH/zli/blob/master/src/lib/README.md)
 * [ZIL libraries](https://github.com/SuSonicTH/zli/blob/master/src/README.md)

+In the main binary there are also some commandline tools included.
+More information can be found in [Tools](https://github.com/SuSonicTH/zli/blob/master/src/tools/)
 ## Compilation
 The build requires you to have git and zig installed Zig can be installed trough your package manager or just download from [ziglang.org](https://ziglang.org/download/) extract and add the directory to your path.